PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 .. function:: preoutquery(dq) -> bool

+  .. versionchanged:: 5.3.0

+    `isTcp` can be set to force TCP or UDP

   This hook is not called in response to a client packet, but fires when the Recursor wants to talk to an authoritative server.

   When this hook sets the special result code ``-3``, the whole DNS client query causing this outgoing query gets a ``ServFail``.

   However, this function can also return records like :func:`preresolve`.

-  :param DNSQuestion dq: The DNS question to handle.
+  :param DNSQuestion dq: Attributes of a DNS question to be sent out to an authoritative server

   In the case of :func:`preoutquery`, only a few attributes if the :class:`dq <DNSQuestion>` object are filled in: